Spatially Inhomogeneous Competition between Superconductivity and the Charge Density Wave in YBa$_2$Cu$_3$O$_{6.67}$

 \section{Abstract}

-The charge density wave in the high-temperature superconductor YBa$_2$Cu$_3$O$_{7-x}$ (YBCO) is now known to have two different ordering tendencies differentiated by their $c$-axis correlations.
-These correspond to ferro- (F-CDW) and antiferro- (AF-CDW) couplings between CDW in neighbouring CuO$_2$ bilayers.
-This discovery has prompted a number of fundamental questions.
-For example, how does superconductivity adjust to two competing orders and are either of these orders responsible for the electronic reconstruction?
-Here we use high-energy x-ray diffraction to study YBa$_2$Cu$_3$O$_{6.67}$ as a function of magnetic field and temperature.
-We show that regions of the sample with F-CDW correlations suppress superconductivity more strongly than those with AF-CDW correlations.
-This implies that an inhomogeneous superconducting state exists, in which some regions show a weak or fragile form of superconductivity.
-By comparison of F-CDW and AF-CDW correlation lengths, it is furthermore concluded that F-CDW ordering is sufficiently long-range to modify the electronic structure.
-Our study thus suggests that F-CDW correlations have an important impact on superconducting and normal state properties of underdoped YBCO.
+The charge density wave in the high-temperature superconductor YBa$_2$Cu$_3$O$_{7-x}$ (YBCO) has two different ordering tendencies differentiated by their $c$-axis correlations.
+These correspond to ferro- (F-CDW) and antiferro- (AF-CDW) couplings between CDWs in neighbouring CuO$_2$ bilayers.
+This discovery has prompted several fundamental questions: how does superconductivity adjust to two competing orders and are either of these orders responsible for the electronic reconstruction?
+Here we use x-ray diffraction to study YBa$_2$Cu$_3$O$_{6.67}$ as a function of magnetic field and temperature.
+We show that regions with F-CDW correlations suppress superconductivity more strongly than those with AF-CDW correlations.
+This implies that an inhomogeneous superconducting state exists, in which some regions show a fragile form of superconductivity.
+By comparison of F-CDW and AF-CDW correlation lengths, it is concluded that F-CDW ordering is sufficiently long-range to modify the electronic structure.
+Our study thus suggests that F-CDW correlations impact both superconducting and normal state properties of YBCO.

 \textit{Introduction:} Many theories and experiments point to an inhomogeneous nature of the superconductivity of high-temperature cuprate superconductors (HTC).
-Indeed, inhomogeneity in the sense of phase separation, intertwining of competing order parameters, stripes or pair-density-waves \cite{Zaanen1989,Kivelson03a,BergPRL2007} may be at the heart of cuprate superconductivity.
+Indeed, inhomogeneity in the sense of phase seperation, intertwining of competing order parameters, stripes or pair-density-waves \cite{Zaanen1989,Kivelson03a,BergPRL2007,Machida89,Emery93} may be at the heart of cuprate superconductivity.
 Underdoped high-temperature superconductors exhibit competing tendencies towards charge-density-wave (CDW) and superconducting (SC) orders~\cite{Tranquada95a,Wu11a,Ghiringhelli12a,Chang12a,LeBoeuf13a}.
 This means that the effects of quenched disorder may induce defects that disrupt or suppress the CDW order, and in turn lead to a resurgence of superconductivity.
 The application of a magnetic field provides another interesting control parameter because the introduction of vortices into the superconducting state tips the energy balance in favour of CDW order.